-ALERT ON HIGH...
+Alert on high...

 Sara has been working hard to keep her glucose levels under control.
-Her healthcare professional has set her high limit at 12.6 mmol/L and instructed her to use the Alert on high.
-If her glucose reaches this limit, she checks her BG and takes insulin if necessary to help make sure her glucose levels return to her normal range.
+Her healthcare professional has set her high limit at 12.4 mmol/L and instructed her to use the Alert on high.
+If her glucose reaches this limit, she tests her BG and takes insulin if necessary to help make sure her glucose levels return to her normal range.